bitshares/docs.bitshares.org/source/docs/Integration-NodeJS.rst

 `last_op` to the last operation id that you have captured before the abnormal exit.

-**Note**: The current implementation has a maxium history size of 100
+.. note:: The current implementation has a maxium history size of 100
 	  transaction.
 If you have missed more than 100 transaction with the current implementation, manual fixing is required.